 - Foo was here | The Bucket

 Perhaps his name derived from the British and Australian military acronyms for Forward Observation Officer, or FUBAR (F***** Up Beyond All Repair).

 In WW1 Foo was a mythical and mysterious little "man" who turned up nearly everywhere (especially where there was a bit of nonsense going on).

 The Berlin Wall

 The Berlin Wall (German: Berliner Mauer) separated the city of Berlin in Germany from 1961 to 1989.
 Many people thought it was a symbol of the Cold War.
 The Berlin Wall was taken down on November 9, 1989.
 The Berlin Wall was about 168 km (104 miles) long.

 Moments in History - The Fall of the Berlin Wall

 Northern Ireland contains around 2,000 political murals since the 1970s and they aren't from one political side only.
-But there isn't only political themes, they also have religious, mythology and sports ones.
+But there aren't only political themes, they also have religious, mythological and sports ones.